tommoor/slate-plugins/packages/slate-drop-or-paste-images/Readme.md

 Option | Type | Description
 --- | --- | ---
-**`insertImage`** | `Function` | A transforming function that is passed a Slate `Change` and a `File` object representing an image.
-It should apply the proper transform that inserts the image into Slate based on your schema.
+**`insertImage`** | `Function` | A transforming function that is passed a Slate `Change`, a `File` object representing an image and the Editor instance.
+It should apply the proper change that inserts the image into Slate based on your schema.
 It can return a promise resolved with the resulting Slate `Change`.
 **`extensions`** | `Array` | An array of allowed extensions.